antran89/blog/_posts/research/2015-01-16-making-caffe-layer.md

   vector<Blob<Dtype>*>* bottom) = 0;
 {% endhighlight %}

-Implement the functions and make sure to define in the header.
-Either common_layers.hpp or vision_layers.hpp is fine.
-Finally implement the test functions in `/src/caffe/test/test_new_layer.cpp`

-{% highlight bash %}
-make
-make test
-./build/test/test_new_layer.testbin
-{% endhighlight %}

-## Test Predefined Functions
+## File 6 : Test File

-There are several predifined test functions.
-Use those functions to unit-test your function.
+All the layers in the caffe must have the corresponding unit test file.
+The unit test must thoroughly check all the functionalities implemented.
+Make a file `/src/caffe/test/test_new_layer.cpp` and use provided caffe unit test macros.

 {% highlight cpp %}
 EXPECT_NEAR